TheFes/HA-configuration/include/script/00_general/google_cast/docs/google_home_resume.md

 The boolean 'resume_this_action` can be set to `false` if you don't want to resume the actions from the `action` field.
 To explain why you would want to do this, I have the following real life example:
-I’ve set up a tag scanner on which my kids can scan a card, and then some song will play.
+I've set up a tag scanner on which my kids can scan a card, and then some song will play.
 If there was already something playing (a TuneIn stream for example) I want that stream to resume after the song finished.
-However, the kids tend to scan the card a second time when they don’t like the song.
+However, the kids tend to scan the card a second time when they don't like the song.
 If that happens the first kids song which was already playing, would be resumed afterwards.
 With resume_this_action: false this will not be the case.

 *Description of fields:*
 |Field|Required|Description|